bestofjs/bestofjs-weekly/data/collections/stories/story-114.md

 Tests can be run in CI server, a "workflow" file for _GitHub Actions_ can be automatically created.
 Also TypeScript is automatically detected.

-I gave it a try, creating basic tests for _Best of JS_ application, and I got tests running on GitHub without efforts, including videos of the tests stored as .mp4 files, which can be very useful to debug a failing test.
-See here for details: https://github.com/bestofjs/bestofjs-webui/actions.
+I gave it a try, creating basic tests for _Best of JS_ application, and I got tests running on [GitHub](https://github.com/bestofjs/bestofjs-webui/actions) without efforts, including videos of the tests stored as .mp4 files, which can be very useful to debug a failing test.

 Overall _QA Wolf_ does a great job of setting up all the things related to browser testing.